hmrc/agent-client-relationships/README.md

 We're still building this service so some/all of the API described here might not be implemented yet!

-### Check whether a relationship exists between an Agent and a client for service HMRC-MTD-IT
+### Check whether a relationship exists between an Agent and a client

+HMRC-MTD-IT service:

     GET /agent/:arn/service/HMRC-MTD-IT/client/MTDITID/:mtditid

+    GET /agent/:arn/service/HMRC-MTD-IT/client/NI/:nino

+HMRC-MTD-VAT service:

+    GET /agent/:arn/service/HMRC-MTD-VAT/client/VRN/:vrn

+HMRC-NI-ORG service:

+    GET /agent/:arn/service/HMRC-NI-ORG/client/EORI/:eori

-This endpoint checks whether the agent represented by the arn is allocated to the client represented by the mtdItId within Government Gateway or in CESA.
+These endpoints check whether the agent represented by the arn is allocated to the client represented by the mtdItId, nino, vrn or eori within Government Gateway or in CESA.

 Possible responses: